kineticfire-labs/clojure-collections/README.md

 Disassociates a value in a nested associative structure `m`, where `ks` is either a sequence of keys or a sequence of key sequences.

+Calling this function where `ks` is a sequence of keys is equivalent to removing the property at ks with a combination of `clojure.core/update-in` and `clojure.core/dissoc`.
+Calling this function with a sequence of a sequence of keys is equivalent to using a reduce function to accumulate the results from removing multiple sequences of keys using 'update-in' and `dissoc`.

 ```clojure
 (def data {:a {:b 1 :c 2}})